Completed meetings and events 2019-2020

 Mon 28th October 2019 John Simonett talking about Rugby then and nowAn ex Gloucester No 8 trained as a PE teacher, also has 1st Class Honours degree in psychology, a rare qualification for a Gloucester player!
 Another rare achievement of John’s is that he captained Scotland to victory over England, albeit at U19 level!

-Mon 21st October 2019 - Mon 28th October 2019 The tower of Gloucester Cathedral will be lit purpleThe tower of Gloucester Cathedral will be lit purple in support of Rotary’s project to rid the world of polio.
+Mon 21st October 2019 - Mon 28th October 2019 The tower of Gloucester Cathedral will be lit purpleThe tower of Gloucester Cathedral was lit purple in support of Rotary’s project to rid the world of polio.
 Started in 1985, this initiative has reduced the number of endemic countries from 125 to 3 and polio cases from over 1000 a day to 22 in a year read more...

 Mon 21st October 2019 Club member Ed Spurway cycles Lands’ End to John O’GroatsA 1,000 mile scenic route over 14 days averaging 70 miles a day, climbing nearly 70,000 feet, and using B&B’s, youth hostels and home in Gloucester.
 The “LEJOG” end to end ride is one of the iconic cycling challenges on the planet.